jacubero/aws-architect-associate/docs/network.rst

 * It does not support endpoint policies.

-* You can apply a security groups.
+* You can apply a security group.

 * You access over AWS Direct Connect, but no through AWS VPN.

 * It makes requests to the service using endpoint-specific DNS hostnames.
 Optionally, you can use Amazon Route 53 DNS private hosted zone to make requests to the service using its default public DNS name.

+..
+Note:: Privatelink

+	Privatelink is a purpose-built technology desgined to access AWS services, while keeping all the network traffic within the AWS network.
+There is no need for proxies, NAT gateways or Internet Gateways.

 The characteristics of an **Gateway VPC endpoint** are the following: